pingyuanw/CS263/README.md

     - coroutine, by generator, or library such as libcoro
     - event loop, by library such as asyncio/curio

+#### Week 7
+- read asyncio source code
+    - how to use custom event loop and custom policy
+    - workflow to schedule and run tasks
+        - core function: Task.__step
+- coroutine deadlocks
+    - try to detect deaklocks at runtime, but failed to produce deadlocks without using asyncio

 *To do*
+- produce deadlock
 - implement a simple framework with event loop
     - schedule tasks
     - timer